National Register of Historic Places listings in Rusk County, Texas

 This is a list of the National Register of Historic Places listings in Rusk County, Texas.

 This is intended to be a complete list of properties and districts listed on the National Register of Historic Places in Rusk County, Texas.
-There are one district, five individual properties, and one former property listed on the National Register in the county.
+There are one district, six individual properties, and one former property listed on the National Register in the county.
 Two individually listed properties are Recorded Texas Historic Landmarks with one additional located within the district and another on one of the individual properties.

 Current listings

 The publicly disclosed locations of National Register properties and districts may be seen in a mapping service provided.